What is Composability: Increase Agility and Accelerate Application Development

 Live Updates directly to each Portal

 Further, Ionic Portals enables teams to send direct, targeted updates to individual Portals, without affecting the rest of the application.
-This achieves the principle of autonomy in a composable system.
+This achieves the principle of autonomy in a composable system design.

-To learn more about composability and the use of micro frontends for mobile, explore the following articles:
+To learn more about composable applications and the use of micro frontends for mobile, explore the following articles: